Recruitment Specialist CV Guide + Tips + Example

 Pair your CV with a matching cover letter

-• Use keywords from the job description throughout your recruitment specialist CV.
+• Incorporate relevant keywords from the job description throughout your CV to enhance its visibility in applicant tracking systems (ATS).

 1. Learn about the company before your interview.